Skip to content

 Are there particular places, events, or objects that the child responds to violently?

 Most children are sensitive about certain things or get stressed about certain events.
-With disabled children, this sensitivity can be enhanced.
+With children with additional needs, this sensitivity can be enhanced.
 For example, sensitivity to loud noises, bright colours, or certain textures.
 Understanding what triggers the child can help reduce the behaviours by removing or reducing the trigger where possible.
 It might help to keep a diary for a while.
 The Challenging Behaviour Foundation have a chart which you can use to record your child’s behaviour here.

 Are environmental factors involved?